infinum/qa-handbook/Tools/General tool list.md

 ### Copyclip
 For accessing your clipboard history.

-### Ghostlab
+### Responsively App
-For parallel crossbrowser testing on several physical devices.
+For parallel testing on several physical devices.

 ### Google Keep / Simplenote
 For taking notes.